Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 Key attributes:

-**KeyIsEncryptied (0x00)** : The value is a single boolean byte flag; true if the key data is encrypted.
+**KeyIsEncrypted (0x00)**: A boolean flag indicating if the key data is encrypted.

-**KeyData (0x01)** : The value is the key data.
+**KeyData (0x01)**: The key data.

-**CipherCodec (0x02)** : The codec sigil specifying the encryption cipher used to encrypt the key data.
+**CipherCodec (0x02)**: The codec sigil specifying the encryption cipher used to encrypt the key data.

-**CipherKeyLen (0x03)** : The number of octets in the key encryption key.
+**CipherKeyLen (0x03)**: The number of octets in the key encryption key.

-**CipherNonce (0x04)** : The nonce value for the key encryption cipher.
+**CipherNonce (0x04)**: The nonce value for the key encryption cipher.

-**KdfCodec (0x05)** : The codec sigil specifying the key encryption key derivation function.
+**KdfCodec (0x05)**: The codec sigil specifying the key encryption key derivation function.

-**KdfSalt (0x06)** : The salt value used in the key encryption key derivation function.
+**KdfSalt (0x06)**: The salt value used in the key encryption key derivation function.

-**KdfRounds (0x07)** : The number of rounds used in the key encryption key derivation function.
+**KdfRounds (0x07)**: The number of rounds used in the key encryption key derivation function.

-**Threshold (0x08)** : The number of threshold signature key shares needed to recreate the key.
+**Threshold (0x08)**: The number of threshold signature key shares needed to recreate the key.

-**Limit (0x09)** : The total number of shares in the split threshold singature key.
+**Limit (0x09)**: The total number of shares in the split threshold signature key.

-**ShareIdentifier (0x0a)** : The identifer for a given threshold key share.
+**ShareIdentifier (0x0a)**: The identifier for a given threshold key share.

-**ThresholdData (0x0b)** : Threshold signing codec-specific data.
-This is typically use to store the accumulated key shares while gathring enough shares to recreate the key.
+**ThresholdData (0x0b)**: Threshold signing codec-specific data.
+This is typically used to store the accumulated key shares while gathering enough shares to recreate the key.

-**AlgorithmName (0x0c)** : An arbitrary string name for the algorithm.
+**AlgorithmName (0x0c)**: An arbitrary string name for the algorithm.
 This is optional and is intended to support arbitrary and/or non-standard key types.
 Used for the custom codec.

-**KeyType (0x0d)** : An arbitrary numeric key type attribute.
+**KeyType (0x0d)**: An arbitrary numeric key type attribute.
 This is optional and is intended to support arbitrary and/or non-standard key types.
-For the custom codec `0` or not set means public, `1` is secret.
+For the custom codec, `0` or not set means public, and `1` means secret.

-**PublicHrp (0x0e)** : Public key human-readable prefix.
-Optional, and is used with a secret key only, to set the related public key prefix.
+**PublicHrp (0x0e)**: The public key's human-readable prefix.
+This is optional and is used with a secret key only to set the related public key prefix.

 See the [Multikey Specification](https://github.com/cryptidtech/provenance-specifications/blob/main/specifications/multikey.md) for more details.

 ### Multisig

-This is a binary format of encoding digital signatures.
+This is a binary format for encoding digital signatures.

 ```text
 <multisig-code><codec-code><message-varbytes><attributes>